by Nebula Haze

-Learn about different cannabis nutrients: https://www.growweedeasy.com/nutrients
+Learn more about cannabis nutrients: https://www.growweedeasy.com/nutrients

 There are coco-specific nutrients, which we’ll go over today, but any cannabis nutrients made for hydroponics will work with coco coir, especially if you add a Cal-Mag plant supplement (coco-grown plants crave lots of Calcium!).

 This is a tried and tested nutrient system for any type of hydroponic growing including coco coir.
 You can actually follow their nutrient schedule listed on the included nutrient schedule; it’s formulated for plants like cannabis.

 Note: After adding nutrients (or even if you’re giving just plain water), always pH your water to 5.5-6.5 before giving it to your plants.
 This is important!

 Like nearly all cannabis nutrients, the included schedule is aggressive and can burn your plants if given with every watering.
 No matter what nutrient system you’re using with your coco coir, I recommend giving plain water every other watering to prevent nutrient buildup.